nasa/cumulus-orca/website/docs/developer/deployment-guide/deployment-with-cumulus.md

   description = "Cumulus' RDS Security Group's ID."
 }

-variable "dead_letter_queue_topic_subscription_email" {
+variable "dlq_subscription_email" {
   type        = string
-  description = "The email to notify users when messages are received in dead letter SQS queue" }
+  description = "The email to notify users when messages are received in dead letter SQS queue due to restore failure.
+Sends one email until the dead letter queue is emptied."
+}
 ```